Suppose There is One (Genesis 18:16-33)

 So we have a God who cannot be anything but just.
 It’s not like God changes in the New Testament, and it’s not like God can temporarily suspend his justice.
 It’s right for him to be angry with sin, both because of what it does to us and because it calls for outrage.

 This brings us back to our problem, then.
 In human terms, there is no conceivable way for God to be both just and gracious at the same time.
 Nor would we want either one to change.
 If God ceased to be just, then he would also have to stop hating the things that destroy us.
 Not only that, but then there would be no ultimate justice in this world.
-Knowing that God is just enables us to deal with injustice, because we know that ultimately there is no injustice, because everyone will have to answer to God.
+Knowing that God enables us to deal with injustice, because we know that ultimately there is no injustice, because everyone will have to answer to God.
 It is inconceivable that God should cease to be just.

-But if God is not gracious, then we are all in a whole lot of trouble.
+But if God is not gracious, then we are all in a lot of trouble.
 If God is only just, then nobody stands a chance.
 We all deserve God’s wrath.
-If God is not gracious, we’re all in a trouble.
+If God is not gracious, we’re all in trouble.

 How can God be both just and gracious at the same time?
 It appears to be an unsolvable problem – except Abraham in today’s passage finds a way through.